PredatorCZ/HavokLib/README.md

 In addition, it can output packfile formats into XML/Bin under any available version.
 This library can possibly upgrade/downgrade between versions.\
 Library can also store classic data for XML direct export.\
 Library uses wrapper for a python 3 module.\
-Library is compilable under Clang 10, Windowns Clang 13.0.1 and G++10.

 ## Toolset